Loading Results

 • Breast reduction surgery may reduce milk supply.

-• Nursing your baby often.
-Nurse every 2 hours during the day and every 3 to 4 hours at night (at least 8 to 16 times in 24 hours).
-If your baby will not nurse, use a good quality double electric breast pump to increase milk production.
+• Feeding often.
+Be sure baby is positioned and latched correctly.
+Offer both breasts at each feeding.
+Feed every 2 hours during the day and every 3 to 4 hours at night (at least 8 to 12 times in 24 hours).
+If your baby will not latch, use a good quality double electric breast pump to increase milk production.
 Pumping after breastfeeding signals your body to produce more milk.

-• Nurse your baby at least 15 minutes at each breast.
-Do not limit nursing time.
-If your baby falls asleep after one breast, wake him or her and offer the second breast.
-A few babies may benefit from nursing at one breast per feeding to increase the fat content of the feeding.
-Switch nursing- switching breasts several times during a feeding has been shown to increase milk supply.
+• A few babies may benefit from nursing at one breast per feeding to increase the fat content of the feeding.
+Other babies benefit from switch nursing – switching breasts several times during a feeding has been shown to increase milk supply.
+Speak with a lactation consultant if there are concerns about how your baby is gaining weight.

 • Provide skin to skin time with your baby for about 20 minutes after feeds.
 This “kangaroo care” has been shown to increase milk supply.

-• Pump immediately after breastfeeding during the day.
-Rest at night.
+• Pump immediately after feeding during the day.
+Rest at night, but if your baby is not latching pump 1 – 2 times during the night when you awaken to feed the baby.
 Some mothers find that they get more milk if they pump for 5 minutes, rest for 5 minutes, and pump for another 10 minutes.

 Works Cited

-Wambach, Karen and Riordan, Jan “Breastfeeding and Human Lactation”, Fifth edition, Jones & Bartlett, 2016.
+Wambach, Karen and Spencer, Becky “Breastfeeding and Human Lactation”, Sixth edition, Jones & Bartlett, 2021.